Foods to Avoid When Taking Heart Medications

 If you are a Renown patient you can also review your prescriptions online, request a refill or ask a question via MyChart.
 With MyChart, you can access all your healthcare information securely 24/7.

 Do you know your blood pressure numbers?
-Dr. Michael Bloch explains how maintaining healthy numbers are important for...Read More
+Dr. Michael Bloch explains how maintaining healthy numbers are important for good quality of life and increasing longevity.
+Know Your Numbers High blood pressure, or hypertension, affects 85 million...Read More